AlexanderBykin/rpi-lirc/README.md

 ### Inspect IR
 To check supported IR and enabled protocols run `sudo ir-keytable`, to enable all possible protocols run `sudo ir-keytable -p all -t -v`

+### Known issues
+- Send and Receive doesn't work from the same Raspberry device, in my case i tested with Raspberry Zero, but if we use two separate devices it works